 Haiilo Internal Comms Hortizontal

-Horizontal communication plays an important part when it comes to organizational communication structures, as it links departments, teams, and individuals at similar hierarchical levels.
+Horizontal communication or employee-to-employee communication plays an important part when it comes to organizational structures, as it links departments, teams, and individuals at similar hierarchical levels.
 It is this side-to-side, peer-to-peer interaction that breaks down silos and enables a culture of collaboration and mutual understanding.

 This communication structure, by its very nature, is collaborative.
 It’s the daily interactions among team members, the brainstorming sessions between departments, or the cross-functional meetings that drive projects forward.